Arsenal21/software-license-manager/README.md

 - Language support (spanish and english)
 - Woocommerce product type
 - Pass license info to woocommerce order
--

-## Installation
-1. Go to the Add New plugins screen in your WordPress admin area
-2. Click the upload tab
-3. Browse for the plugin file (software-license-manager.zip)
-4. Click Install Now and then activate the plugin

 ## Compatibility
 - [-] Woocommerce